-When the system evaluates platform, engine, or transmission-level technologies, since the technology being analyzed directly modifies a shared vehicle component, the resultant improvements must be considered on all vehicles that utilize a common platform, engine, or transmission simultaneously.
+When the system evaluates platform, engine, or transmission-level technologies, since the technology being analyzed directly modifies a shared vehicle component4, the resultant improvements must be considered on all vehicles that utilize a common platform, engine, or transmission simultaneously.
 During modeling, the system elects a "leader" vehicle, with all technology improvements being realized on that vehicle first, and afterwards, propagated down to the remainder of the vehicles (known as the "followers") that share the leader's platform, engine, or transmission.
 As such, new technologies are initially evaluated and applied to a leader vehicle during its refresh or redesign year (as appropriate for a specific technology).
-Any follower vehicles that share the same redesign and/or refresh schedule as the leader apply these technology improvements during the same model year.
+Any follower vehicles that share the same model year.
 The rest of the followers inherit refresh-based technologies from a leader vehicle during a follower's respective refresh or redesign year, while redesign-based technologies are inherited on a follower vehicle during its redesign year only.

-&lt;sup>4 For the purposes of CAFE modeling, a vehicle component is defined as any major vehicle block that maintains its own production line and is utilized on multiple vehicles at a time.
+4 For the purposes of CAFE modeling, a vehicle component is defined as any major vehicle block that maintains its own production line and is utilized on multiple vehicles at a time.
 Vehicle platforms, engines, and transmissions are all considered to be vehicle components from the model's perspective.